Fetching multiple model items

 For our enterprise customers we support advanced filters on the multi-type query, please contact us at prepr.io/support (opens in a new tab) for more information.

-To filter multi-types collections, include the where argument in your query, followed by the relevant filter types for the fields on your model.
+argument in your query, followed by the relevant filter types for the fields on your model.
 Check out the full list of the available filters below.

-Query by Customer Relation
+Query by customer relation

-The engagement your customers have with your content items can be tracked using the Prepr Tracking Code.
-If customers are allowed to bookmark, subscribe or like content items, this filter allows you to make a collection of the content items the customer has for example liked.
+If customers are allowed to bookmark, subscribe or like content items, this filter allows you to fetch the content items based on the customer event, such as liked

 Read more about Customer Relation filtering.

-When fetching multiple content items at once, you can define the order of returned records by using the sort argument.
+argument.
 This can be particularly useful when working with large datasets or complex queries.
 It helps to quickly locate specific records in your project.

 You can order results in ascending or descending order by specific system fields.
 More information can be found below.